 Weeks Dye Works carries sizes 3, 5, and 8 with approximately 10 yards per skein.

-Crescent Colours carries size 5 and 8 with approximately 10 yards per skein.
+Classic Colorworks (formerly Crescent Colours) carries size 5 and 8 with approximately 10 yards per skein.

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information:

 “The following article was published by Nordic Needle in their weekly e-mail newsletter.
 Permission was granted to share this article in (name of your publication).
 For information on subscribing to their newsletter, visit www.nordicneedle.com.”